mlcb-jlu/MedImgSeg/README.md

        - val_folder
          - crf_deal1
            - 1~8 # The segmentation results after dense-CRF post-processing on validation set
-           - results.txt # The best results of the model on the validation set
+           - results.txt # The best segmentation results of the model on the validation set
        - crf_deal1
          - 1~8 # The segmentation results after dense-CRF post-processing on test set
-         - results.txt  # The best results of the model on the test set
+         - results.txt  # The best segmentation results of the model on the test set
    - ISIC
      - ..
 ```
-## Citation